mauricioaniche/repodriller/README.md

 *   _singleProject(path)_: When you want to analyze a single repository.
 *   _allProjectsIn(path)_: When you want to analyze many repositories.
 In this case, you should pass a path to which all projects are sub-directories of it.
 Each directory will be considered as a project to RepoDriller.

 You can also initialize git repositories with their remote HTTP URLs.
 In this case, RepoDriller will clone the remote repository in order to manipulate the repository history.
-The _GitRemoteRepository_ class contains the same factory methods of _GitRepository_, but you can also configure it, using a sintaxe such as:
+The _GitRemoteRepository_ class contains the same factory methods of _GitRepository_, but you can also configure it, like this:

 ```